Mereddy10/MentorConnect/README.md

 ## ✨ Key Features & Descriptions

-### 🔑 User Authentication (JWT-Based)
+### Key Features
-Secure login system for both students and faculty with role-based access:
+JWT Authentication – Secure login with role-based access for students and faculty.

-- Students can access application and scheduling features.
-- Faculty can manage projects and review student actions.
+Project Management – Faculty can post projects; students can apply with PDF-based SOI.

+Slot Handling – Auto-disables applications once project slots are filled.

+Application Review – Faculty can accept, reject, or give feedback on student applications.

+Meeting Scheduler – Students can request meetings; faculty can respond or reschedule.

+In-App Notifications – Real-time alerts for applications, meetings, and updates.

+User Profiles – Dedicated profiles showing academic and personal info.

+AWS S3 Integration – Secure cloud storage for SOIs and reports.

+Smart UI Logic – Prevents duplicate actions; real-time feedback with disabled buttons.

+Clean Role-Based Interface – Users only see relevant features based on their role.

 ---